helicopter-1/Elastos/CR.CyberRepublic/EBP.md

 # Gist
 Elastos is an open source project made for the community.
-We have reserved 16.5M ELA in order to reward the Elastos community members who contribute to the commmunity.
+We have reserved 16.5M ELA in order to reward the Elastos community members who contribute to the community.
 EBP - Elastos Bounty Program is a web app platform for community members to take tasks, make contributions and get ELA as reward.

 The whole EBP contains several subsidiary programs
 - Elastos Developer Bounty Program - EDBP.
 Developers contribute code to Elastos